-Mayo Clinic has doctors who specialize in overactive bladder; they have extra training in bladder and urinary function and, in many cases, see only people with overactive bladder.
-As a result, they have extensive expertise in treating overactive bladder, including fixing failed treatments done elsewhere.
+Mayo Clinic has doctors who specialize in overactive bladder.
+They have extra training in bladder and urinary function and may see only people with overactive bladder.
+As a result, they have extensive expertise in treating overactive bladder, including fixing treatments done elsewhere that failed.

 Advanced diagnosis and treatment

 Mayo physicians are leaders in clinical research that enhances the capability to offer the most advanced diagnosis and treatment available.